rajansagarwal/gardening/content/notes/home/roadmap.md

 ## Trying to figure out...
 - [ ] How to highlight text
+- [x] How to add emoji to hyperlinks
 - [x] How to add a changelog
 - [x] How to set-up the backlinks since they're not showing yet
 	- **Reference:** https://quartz.jzhao.xyz/notes/editing/